History of Sheinelle Jones in Timeline

 November 2024: Family Medical Leave

-In November 2024, Sheinelle Jones took family medical leave from NBC News to take care of her husband, Uche Ojeh, after he was diagnosed with aggressive glioblastoma in 2023.
+Since November 2024, Sheinelle Jones had taken family medical leave from NBC News to care for her husband, Uche Ojeh, after his diagnosis in 2023.

 May 23, 2025: Death of Uche Ojeh

-On May 23, 2025, Today announced that Uche Ojeh, Sheinelle Jones' husband, had died of aggressive glioblastoma.
-Jones had taken family medical leave from NBC News since November 2024 to care for him after his diagnosis in 2023.
+On May 23, 2025, it was announced on Today that Uche Ojeh, Sheinelle Jones' husband, had died of aggressive glioblastoma.

-On December 9, 2025, Today announced that Sheinelle Jones would be stepping away from the 9 a.m. hour of Today to become a permanent co-host of the fourth hour, beginning January 12, 2026.
+On December 9, 2025, it was announced that Sheinelle Jones would be leaving the 9 a.m. hour of Today to become a permanent co-host of the fourth hour, starting January 12, 2026.

 January 2, 2026: Departs 3rd Hour Today

-On January 2, 2026, Sheinelle Jones departed 3rd Hour Today.
+On January 2, 2026, Sheinelle Jones departed from 3rd Hour Today.

-On January 12, 2026, Sheinelle Jones officially began as a permanent co-host of the fourth hour of Today.
+On January 12, 2026, Sheinelle Jones became a permanent co-host of the fourth hour of Today.